 Baden-Powell chose Saint George to be the Patron Saint of The Scout Association.
-He felt that the Saint George of legend set a good example of faith, courage and perseverance for future generations.
+He felt that the Saint George legend set a good example of faith, courage and perseverance for future generations.

-Participation of young members is to be encouraged.
+The contents should also be relevant and appealing to the ages of those present.
 Venues should also be carefully considered.
 The use of non religious buildings or indeed open air venues should be considered.

 We have a core Promise and a number of alternative wordings that are relevant to different faiths and also people without faith.
 It is important that all these alternatives are treated with the same respect.
-When reaffirming the Promise at the St George’s day event, everyone should be encouraged to say the version of the Promise that means most to them.
+When reaffirming the Promise at the St George’s Day event, everyone should be encouraged to say the version of the Promise that means most to them.
 All the versions can be said at the same time so that everyone can join in rather than repeating the Promise line by line.
 It is worth considering having a number of young people leading the Promise (rather than just one) using the wording of the Promise that is relevant to each of them.